yashu1wwww/AutoCreateGmailAccount/README.md

 enter g.py in that particular folder in cmd or double click on g.py file

 You do not need to do anything here.
 It automaticlly generates popular names for creating gmail accounts.

-There is only one thing that I need remind you.
-Username should be <u>Firstname + Lastname + 5 numbers</u>  Sometimes, Username would be mistook to be very long.
+in guc.py its undetect chrome and make gmails for that

 👉Note:-